-- Test your sled!
 Kids can put their arms through the handles of the bag or straps of the backpack, allowing the sled to trail behind them.
 Encourage them to have some fun just moving around and dragging the empty sled.

 - Pretend as you go: Remember to move and sound like huskies as you play to crank up the pretend play.
 Kids and you can also use some of the sled dog commands as you play.